Glasco, Kansas

 On December 13, 1869, a post office was established with Captain H. C. Snyder, a Civil War veteran, as postmaster.
 A stockade was soon built for protection from the Indians, and Glasco’s first settlers spent one winter in the stockade.

 On July 18, 1871, H. H. Spaulding, A. H. Spaulding, Jim Copeland, H. C. Snyder, and J. A. Potts founded the Dell Ray Town Company, and the town was soon platted.
-The company’s purpose was not only to establish a townsite but to sell the lots, blocks, and subdivisions.
+The company’s purpose was to establish a townsite and sell the lots, blocks, and subdivisions.

 Union Pacific Railroad Engine by H.C.
 White, 1905